jonzingale/weather_currents/ambient_environment/regions/README.md

 'the sky' versus 'the mountain'.<br><br>

 One strategy includes coarsening the color space<br>
-by sorting the present colors into fewer effectively<br>
+by sorting the present colors into fewer, effectively<br>
 creating a 'bitmap' by which the computational regions<br>
 can be simplified.
 </p>